 The Company endeavors to utilize the best available information in measuring fair value.
 Financial and nonfinancial assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
-The following table sets forth the Company's financial assets and liabilities that were accounted for at fair value on a recurring basis as of December 31, 2012 and 2011:
+The Company has determined that our available for sale investments in marketable equity securities are level 1 and our remaining financial assets and liabilities are level 2 in the fair value hierarchy.
+The following table sets forth the Company's financial assets and liabilities that were accounted for at fair value on a recurring basis as of December 31, 2011 and 2010:

-Decen December 31,
+December 31, 2011

-2012 2011

 Assets:

-Foreign currency exchange contracts \$ 52 \$ 26
+Foreign currency exchange contracts \$ 26 \$ 16

-Available for sale investments 518 359
+Available for sale investments 359 322

-Interest rate swap agreements 146 134
+Interest rate swap agreements 134 22

-Forward commodity contracts 1 1
+Forward commodity contracts 1 2

 Liabilities:

-Foreign currency exchange contracts \$ 32 \$ 52
+Foreign currency exchange contracts \$ 52 \$ 14

-Forward commodity contracts 1 10
+Forward commodity contracts 10 2

 The foreign currency exchange contracts, interest rate swap agreements, and forward commodity contracts are valued using broker quotations, or market transactions in either the listed or over-the-counter markets.
 As such, these derivative instruments are classified within level 2.
-The Company holds investments in marketable equity securities that are designated as available for sale and are valued using quoted market prices.
-As such, these investments are classified within level 1.
 The Company also holds investments in commercial paper, certificates of deposits, and time deposits that are designated as available for sale and are valued using market transactions in over-the-counter markets.
 As such, these investments are classified within level 2.